MITLibraries/rails_saml_example/README.md

   loaded at application start to ensure it remains up to date.

 `IDP_ENTITY_ID` - If `IDP_METADATA_URL` returns more than one IdP (like MIT does) entry, this setting signifies which IdP to use.

+`IDP_SSO_URL` - the URL from the IdP metadata to use for authentication.
+I was unable to extract this directly from the metadata with the ruby-saml tool even though it for sure exists.

 `SP_ENTITY_ID` - unique identifier to this application,
   ex: `https://example.com/shibboleth`